Romanesque architecture in Spain: Artists and professionals

 From documents that have survived in Spain about works contracts, litigation and other issues, it is known that a house or living accommodation was allocated in the cathedrals for the master and his family.
 There are litigation documents that speak of the problems of the widow of a master, where she claimed for herself and her family a house for life.
 In some cases, this issue presented a real conflict as the subsequent master of the building would also need to occupy the house.

 The master builders frequently had to commit themselves for a lifetime if the work were long-term, as was the case of Master Mateo with the construction of the Santiago de Compostela Cathedral or Master Ramon Llambard (or Raimundo Lambardo) with the Santa Maria de Urgel Cathedral.
-There was a provision in the contracts requiring that masters always provide: their daily presence on site and strict control of workers and of the progress of the building.
+There was a provision in the contracts requiring that master's always provide: their daily presence on site and strict control of workers and of the progress of the building.

-A work house was also always built for the preparation of materials and carving of the stone.
+A workhouse was also always built for the preparation of materials and carving of the stone.
 Many fourteenth-century documents speak of this house:

 La obra de iglesia de Burgos que há unas casas cerca de la dicha iglesia en que tienen todas las cosas que son menester para la dicha obra; e los libros de las cuentas é todas las otras herramientas con que labran los maestros en la dicha obra.
 (The construction of the Burgos church that has some houses near the said church in which they have all the things that are necessary for said work; and the books of the accounts and all other tools with which the masters labour in the said work.)